-To get admission in Deakin University as an international student, I was supposed to provide bank statement, Proof of Good English (IELTS , TOFEL , etc. ) and Graduation degree related to IT field in order to get enrolled in post-grad degree.
-Furthermore, I was supposed to have valid passport to get VISA.
+To get admission in Deakin University as an international student, I was supposed to provide a bank statement, Proof of Good English (IELTS , TOFEL , etc. ) and Graduation degree related to IT field in order to get enrolled in post-grad degree.
+Furthermore, I was supposed to have a valid passport to get VISA.

 What does your study involve?
 Can you describe a typical day? (if it’s difficult to describe a typical day, tell us about the last thing you worked on?)

 Well, my schedule keeps on changing according to university load I mean, it depends on the workload I am assigned by the university.
 These days, I am going through the exam days.
 The schedule is pretty tough, as University goes through its subject content quickly and students are supposed to catch up everything with fast pace.

 Will this course be beneficial in your career?
 Where could you or others in your position go from here?
 Please explain your answer.

 Definitely.
 This degree will be beneficial for me in the coming time.
 Firstly, Australian degree is recognised world-wide, Secondly, Data Analytics is a field related to data and undoubtedly digital data has been increasing on a daily basis.
 Big Organisations like Google, Amazon, Facebook, Apple, they always need data scientists to manage and handle their huge data.
 Students with this degree can go to any big organisation.

 What do you love the most about your course?

 The most important I think I love about my degree is making prediction models based on digital data.
 These models can be implemented in robots can help us in various fields.
 Robotics field is going to play its role in the very near future.
 Moreover, getting useful data from raw data is quite fascinating for me.